adeleke5140/adeleke5140/README.md

 -->

-I am Kehinde.
-A frontend React and VueJS developer.
+I am Kehinde, a software engineer with a focus on web accessibility.
+I believe the web should be inclusive as possible

 - 🔭 I’m currently looking for work.
 If you hiring a frontend dev, please send me a message.

-- 🌱 I’m currently building with `NextJS` and `Tailwind`

-- 👯 I’m looking to collaborate on Open source `React` projects
+- 👯 I am on the lookout for Open source projects

-- 🤔 I’m looking for help with `Typescript` in `React`

 - 💬 Ask me about web accessibility.

 - 📫 How to reach me: [adeleke5140](https://twitter.com/adeleke5140) and [email](kehindeadeleke927@gmail.com)

-- ⚡ Fun fact: I really like Philosophy
+- ⚡ Fun fact: I really like Philosophy and anime.

 ### My Toolkit
 <div>